 In 2000, an Eastern European woman came to work as a volunteer at the De Rode Draad, then the sex worker’s rights organization in the Netherlands.
 She was in what was then called the B 9 arrangement, which gave her a legal status as a victim of human trafficking.
 She wanted to do something, preferably together with other victims.
 Soon two other women turned up in the office of De Rode Draad who were in a similar situation.

 The next months they turned up in all sorts of debates about prostitution and human trafficking.
 Together they challenged the image of the victim as passive and little emancipated creature.
-This group decided to set up a self-organization.
-They also tried to improve the situation of people who were in the same situation.
-In addition, they wanted to give other victims the opportunity to exchange experiences in a quiet and informal setting which they did.
-For safety’s sake it was essential that the addresses of meetings were kept secret.
+This group decided to set up a self-organization to improve the situation of people who were in the same situation.
+Besides, they wanted to give other victims the opportunity to exchange experiences in a quiet and informal setting.
+For safety’s sake it was essential that the venues of the meetings were kept secret.
 [I]I was present at the first meeting.

 The initiators were all women who had been exploited in prostitution, but male victims and victims from other sectors were also welcome to join.
 In 2003, the organization for which they chose the name Atalantas, was a fact.